arkhn/data-challenge/readme.md

 Physicians expect to be alerted when these levels reach critical values.
 Finally, they also expressed the need to access the content of patients prescriptions easily.

+Also:
+- For Healthcare Data Analysts candidates : It is only expected to study patients in the manual_data.csv file.
+Of course, if you want, you can study all the patients from the database.
+- For Analytics Engineering candidates : It is expected to study all the patients from the database.

 ## Extra
 Other laboratory measurements to monitor : Alk Phosphate, Calcium, Epoetin alfa.